Atelier Yumia: The Alchemist of Memories & the Envisioned Land

 2025 video game by Gust Co.
 Ltd.

 is a role-playing video game developed by Gust, and released for the PlayStation 4 and 5, Xbox One and Series, Nintendo Switch and Microsoft Windows in March 2025.
-It is the twenty-sixth main entry in the Atelier series and the first of the Envisioned series.
+It released on Nintendo Switch 2 in June 2026.
+It is the twenty-sixth main entry in the Atelier series and the first of the Memories series.
+A sequel titled Atelier Karia: The Night Kingdom & the Guide of Memories, is set for release in 2027.

 Gameplay

 Atelier Yumia is a Japanese role-playing video game with an open world design.
 The game has a significant focus on item crafting, called alchemy, requiring the player to collect materials on the field, which can be later used for creating equipment.
 Exploration is hindered by dangerous zones, which can be "purified" by reaching certain landmarks within them.
 When the player character touches an enemy, the game enters the battle mode, in which party members move around a group of enemies and attack them in real time with skills and items.